NicoleDwe/CDS-visual/src/README.md

 To run the script, follow the following steps:

-Clone the repository (saved as cds-visual-nicole:
+Clone the repository (saved as cds-visual-nicole):

 `git clone https://github.com/nicole-dwenger/cds-visual.git cds-visual-nicole`